jfuruness/lib_ddos_simulator/README.md

 * [lib\_ddos\_simulator](#lib_ddos_simulator)

 There are three ways to run this package.
+NOTE: greater utility = better manager

-1. Gather statistics per round (cost, percent serviced, utility, percent detected), for each manager specified
+1. Gather statistics per round (cost, percent serviced, utility (users/bucket), percent detected), for each manager specified
 2. At the end of all the rounds, gather the utility of the manager and compare it with all other managers
+3. Animate the simulator for each manager one at a time
-3. Use the API to manage live users (and protect from DDOS attacks)
+4. Use the API to manage live users (and protect from DDOS attacks)

 ### Running One Scenario
 * [lib\_ddos\_simulator](#lib_ddos_simulator)
 * [Usage](#usage)

 This way of running the simulator will chart (for each manager) cost, percent serviced, utility, percent detected, etc. for every round.

+NOTE: greater utility = better manager

 #### From the command line:
 ```bash